CloudCommandos/JohnChan/Nessus/Nessus_Scan_Summary_19_02_2020.md

 New Scan: ESTL Scan Policy (NEW), February 19 at 1:55 PM
 Old Scan: NONE

+This is the first scan result for the following VMs on 19-02-2020.

 | IP | Hostname | Description |
 | --- | --- | --- |
 | 10.0.1.111 | dolly1 | Kubernetes master node |